kubevirt/user-guide/docs/operations/export_api.md

 #### Format types
 There are 4 format types that are possible:

 * Raw.
 The unaltered raw KubeVirt disk image.
+Raw images may be larger than expected if they were previously resized to match the PVC requested size.
 * Gzip.
 The raw KubeVirt disk image but gzipped to help with transferring efficiency.
 * Dir.
 A directory listing, allowing you to find the files contained in the PVC.
 * Tar.gz The contents of the PVC tarred and gzipped in a single file.